taheeraahmed/Mini-max-algorithm/README.md

 In this assignment we were supposed to implement the Alpha-Beta pruning and minimax algorithm.
 We used a pacman game to illustrate how the algorithm works.
 It was pretty dope

-The code forthe algorithms can be found in `multiAgent.py`
+The code for the algorithms can be found in `multiAgent.py`